Safer Retirement Income with Option Trading

 Options trading may seem like a risky endeavor, but there are many low-risk strategies that retirement investors may want to consider.
 Covered calls offer attractive income potential in a low/rising interest rate environment that has made some stocks and bonds riskier.
 Investors may want to consider this strategy as part of their overall retirement portfolio to increase yield and provide a steady income over time.

-Snider Advisors specializes in helping retirement investors generate consistent monthly cash flow as close to 1% of total investment as possible with no permanent loss of capital.
-Clients can choose a do-it-yourself approach with basic training and tools or managed accounts where professionals take care of a portfolio over time.
+Snider Advisors specializes in helping retirement investors meet two goals: generate consistent monthly cash flow as close to 1% of total investment as possible with no permanent loss of capital.
+Clients can choose a do-it-yourself approach with our training and tools or a professionally managed account.
 Download the Snider Investment Method Owner’s Manual to learn more.